Last updated on October 6, 2020

 Teacher assignments are currently being determined.
 This year is more challenging than previous years so your patience and understanding are appreciated.

-Yes, however the New York State Public High School Athletic Association (NYSPHSAA) announced on July 16 that fall sports will be delayed until September 21 and there will be no regional or state championship events this fall.
-NYSPHSAA has back up plans for condensed sports seasons should the fall sports season be further delayed.
+Yes, however the New York State Public High School Athletic Association (NYSPHSAA) announced on July 16 that fall sports will be delayed until at least September 21 and there will be no regional or state championship events this fall.
+Fall Sports Spectators: Please review these guidelines for spectators at fall athletic events.